Ritesh560/Ecommerce-website/README.md

 ### Frontend

-- you have to enter the frontend folder by typing `cd frontend` in the terminal
+- You have to enter the frontend folder by typing `cd frontend` in the terminal
 - In the project directory,Install libraries by typing `yarn`
+- Create a .env file same as sample.env and update the backend url
 - Then Run backend project with `yarn start`
 - You can reach the project from [localhost:3000](http://localhost:3000/)